-Steaming carts, metallic sounds of scraping utensils, and outside — if any — seating can sometimes be a little hectic to the uninitiated.
-Don't worry: the cheap, delicious treats are worth the effort.
-Join the fray and enjoy the reward!
+The sizzling oil, lack of menus, people shouting orders over the metallic sounds of scraping utensils, and outside seating (if any at all) can be a little hectic for uninitiated travelers.
+Don't worry: The cheap, delicious street food in Penang is well worth the effort.
+Jump in and enjoy the reward!

 Char Kway Teow

 You'll encounter this heavy, filling noodle dish under many spellings such as char koay or just kway teow.
 Some popular kway teow operations in Penang date back several generations.

 As the name implies, the noodles have a deliberately charred and slightly burned aroma that comes from heating soy sauce in the wok.
 Kway teow was once the dish of choice for poor laborers who needed a filling meal to keep them going.
 The dish often gets prepared with pork fat, fish cake, egg, and prawns.

 Named after the Chinese immigrants to Penang, Hokkien mee often contains barbecued pork sliced into thin strips along with prawns, shallots, and a fish-based chili paste.
 Yellow egg noodles are mixed with rice vermicelli.

 The version of Hokkien mee in Penang differs a little from other places because it is spicier.
 The hearty broth is made from pork bones and shrimp shells.

 Note: Mee, the Bahasa word for "noodles," is sometimes spelled as mie.

 Laksa is a famous dish celebrated throughout Southeast Asia, however, Penang has put a special twist on it.
 A little fishy and seasoned with lemongrass, ginger, and mint, Penang's take on laksa is a unique taste you'll not soon forget.